 Cost to Start a Cattery

 Cattery Buildout: Whether you’re using your personal home or a separate building for your cattery, there will be expenses to prepare the space for your cat’s environment.
-The buildout usually means building walls to separate spaces, tearing down walls, finishing out a ‘shed”, etc. It will mean using “cat friendly” materials that can basically be destroyed and replaced over the next few years. 😉
+The buildout usually means building walls to separate spaces, tearing down walls, finishing out a ‘shed”, etc. It will mean using “cat-friendly” materials that can basically be destroyed and replaced over the next few years. 😉

 Furnishing the Cattery: Once the cattery and/or designated space is completed, it’s time to furnish.
 Cat Trees, litter pans, toys, scratching posts, window seats, shelves, and tunnels.
 Make their space a kitty wonderland!

 Health Testing/Screening: Once your breeding cats are in your cattery and settled, you should always do your own DNA testing and health screening.
 You can buy a DNA kit from Optimal Selection for about $100 each.
 This will test for any genetic markers for certain diseases and conditions.
 Physical traits such as coat color and patterns are also tested.
 In addition, you’ll need to see your vet and conduct any x-rays, sonograms, and echocardiograms.
 Any other tests that are related to the known health risks in your breed should also be done.
+You can listen to this podcast episode to learn more about DNA testing.

 Every cat in your breeding program should be tested and screened before breeding.